sauravraghuvanshi/azure-docs-powershell/Az/Az.Compute/Stop-AzVM.md

 ```

 ### -StayProvisioned
-The cmdlet stops a virtual machine, but does not deallocate it.
+The cmdlet stops all the virtual machines within the VMSS but does not deallocate them.
 The account
-is charged for the stopped virtual machine.
+is charged for the stopped virtual machines.

 ```yaml
 Type: System.Management.Automation.SwitchParameter